 When (or if) this card becomes available, GameStop would be joining hundreds of other retailers that offer their customers co-branded credit cards.
 When judged against the market for retail credit cards, the tested offer is par for the course.
 Many retailers’ credit cards have APRs in the 20% to 30% range and most charge no annual fee.
 The reported card also includes a 25-day grace period, which is more than the 21-day minimum dictated by the Credit CARD Act of 2009.

 Nevertheless, retail credit cards as a whole tend to have higher interest rates and less valuable rewards than credit cards offered directly by banks, as well as those co-branded with major travel providers.
-For example, the Barclaycard Arrival Plus credit card currently offers new cardholders 40,000 bonus miles (when they spend $3,000 on new purchases within 90 days), which are worth more than $400 toward travel reservations.
-There is, however, an $89 annual fee for this card that is waived the first year.
+For example, the Barclaycard Arrival Plus World Elite Mastercard credit card currently offers new cardholders 70,000 bonus miles after spending $5,000 on purchases in the first 90 days, which are worth more than $700 toward travel reservations.
+There is, however, an annual fee of $89 (waived first year).

 Should You Get This Card?